Skip to main content

 Internal regulations

-In accordance with internal regulations, capital gains are considered obtained in Spanish territory in the following cases:
+According to internal regulations, capital gains are considered to be obtained in Spanish territory in the following cases:

 • When they are derived from securities issued by resident individuals or organisations.